joeattardi/web-browser-api-cookbook-website/src/examples/urls-and-routing/category.md

 title: URLs and Routing
 chapter: 3
 slug: urls-and-routing
-summary: Working with the URL and History APIs.
+summary: Work with the URL and History APIs.
 ---

-Modern browsers provide utilities like `URL` and `URLSearchParams`, which can be used to parse and manipulate URLs.
-The History API allows you to implement client-side routing, used in single-page applications.
+Almost all web applications make network requests of some kind.
+These examples show the different network tools available in modern browsers.